pr1m0x/changers.org/README.md

 ## 🐞 Known Bugs & Todos
 ### Images
-- No default/placeholder image is added to petition if no banner is uploaded
+- No default/placeholder image is added
 - Images are not cropped & sclaed down into right format
+- Add fe/be validation & validation/error msgs

 ### Design
 - Not fully responsive